ICLUE/Gametreesize/README.md

 # Gametreesize
-Code for paper "An estimation method for game complexity"
+Code for the paper "An estimation method for game complexity"

 Alexander Yong and David Yong